 And don’t forget to repurpose visuals as you repurpose content.
 You want to leverage as much value as you can.

 Video Counts, Too

 Moving up the ladder of complexity, from still photographs and illustrations, is video.
 Video clips can run the gamut from simple webcam shots of you or your subject-matter expert speaking directly into the camera, to full-blown productions with b-roll footage, charts and graphs, animation, etc. It all depends on your budget and, to some extent, your subject matter.

 Subject matter is an important consideration because it has an impact on your audience’s expectations for production values.
 A quick-hit blog post, perhaps coverage of an event in the news that day, doesn’t carry the same expectations as something with more weight and depth.
 This makes those simpler production values much more acceptable here than they would be for an in-depth look at, say, emerging trends or a presentation of a detailed white paper.
 For these, time spent in the video editing suite makes good sense.

 In part, this is because more in-depth videos are typically longer–there’s only so long an audience can watch you, in a t-shirt, with your office white board behind you, talk directly into the camera.

 Infographics are a relatively recent phenomena.
 They are a fun and engaging way to bring concepts and data to life, particularly if there’s real complexity to the content.
-Here are a few examples, including an animated version that raise both the engagement level and production budget.
-Click through for full versions of each.
+Here is an example.
+There are many more available via a quick Google search.

 Strike a Balance